• Skip to primary navigation

 Primary Sidebar

 My name is Joyce.
 I'm a founder of Unshakeable Joy.
-I'm a follower of Christ and I am a woman to blog whatever I feel like - a faith-based blog where I write and share about food + drink, personal growth, spiritual encouragement, Christian living, and others.
-I am a mother of two adult sons and a blessed wife.
+I'm a follower of Christ and I am a woman to blog whatever I feel like - a faith-based blog where I write and share about living a better life through God's Grace with Bible Verses.
+I am a mother of two adult sons, grandmother, adopted mother, and a blessed wife.
 Click here to learn more about starting a blog.
 Read More…

 • Facebook